 The fourth Warden, Sir Marrack Goulding (1997-2006), served in the British Diplomatic Service for 26 years before becoming an Under Secretary-General at the United Nations.
 His appointment underlined the international nature of the College and its links with government and business.

-On the retirement of Sir Marrack, Professor Roger Goodman, a Fellow of the College, became Acting Warden in October 2006.
-Professor Goodman became Nissan Professor of Modern Japanese Studies in 2003, and in 2004 Head of the newly-created Oxford School of Interdisciplinary Area Studies.
-He is currently Head of the University’s Social Sciences Division.
+On the retirement of Sir Marrack, Professor Roger Goodman, a Fellow of the College since 1993, became Acting Warden in October 2006.

 The College's fifth Warden, Professor Margaret MacMillan, took office in July 2007.
 Before becoming Warden she was Provost of Trinity College and professor of History at the University of Toronto, and she was a student at the College.
 She has published extensively.
-Her recent publications include Peacemakers: the Paris Conference of 1919 and Its Attempt to Make Peace (2002); When Nixon met Mao (2006); The Uses and Abuses of History (2009); The War that Ended Peace (2013).
+Her recent publications include Peacemakers: the Paris Conference of 1919 and Its Attempt to Make Peace (2002); When Nixon met Mao (2006); The Uses and Abuses of History (2009); The War that Ended Peace (2013); History’s People: Personality and History (2015).